TWENTY TWENTY was a seminal year for individuals and organizations. How we work and live together changed dramatically.

 Reward and recognition programs that elevate empathic mindsets.

-Employee experience and retention evaluations regimens that gauge employee experience against the objectives of empathic organization.
+Employee experience and retention evaluations regimens that gauge employee experience against the objectives of an empathic organization.

 Systems thinking to ensure all intended and unintended consequences are empathically considered in the organization’s decisions and strategies.

-Impactful Diversity, Equity and Inclusion (DEI) efforts that go beyond press releases, symbolic appointments, and focus on integration of DEI in ever day functions and activities of the organization.
+Impactful Diversity, Equity, and Inclusion (DEI) efforts that go beyond press releases, symbolic appointments, and focus on the integration of DEI in everyday functions and activities of the organization.